Wren Kitchens Limited (“Wren Kitchens”,

 We may collect details such as your name, address, telephone number and email address when you order

-such as payment providers, suppliers, postal service or other delivery organizations and installers,
+as payment providers, suppliers, postal service, other delivery organizations and installers, and online

-improve our services and for customer research and marketing purposes.
+our services and for customer research and marketing purposes (unless you have previously opted – out from us

-We will also use your personal data in the ways described in sections 6, 7 and 10 of this policy.
+We will also use your personal data in the ways described in sections 6, 7 and 8 of this Policy.

 If you fail to provide personal data

-fail to provide the data when requested, we may not be able to perform the contract we have or are trying
+provide the data when requested, we may not be able to perform the contract we have or are trying to enter into

-to enter into with you (for example to provide you with our goods or services).
-In this case, we may have to
+with you (for example to provide you with our goods or services).
+In this case, we may have to cancel any order you

 In addition to the uses described in sections 2 and 3 above, where you have purchased our products or

-mailing lists or newsletters, entered into any of our competitions or provided us with your details at
+lists or newsletters, or entered into any of our competitions or provided us with your details at networking

-networking events, we may use your personal data where you have given your consent or where this is necessary
+events, we may use your personal data where you have given your consent or where this is necessary for our

-for our legitimate interests and these are not overridden by your rights and freedoms in order to provide
+legitimate interests and these are not overridden by your rights and freedoms in order to provide you with

 log onto your online account and amend your preferences;